-45. For twBB+ or below issuers, we employ a simple rule-of-thumb approach to identify issues that are junior--and thereby materially disadvantaged with respect to recovery prospects.
+• For issuer ratings of 'twBB+' or below, we employ a simple rule-of-thumb approach to identify issues that are junior--and thereby materially disadvantaged with respect to recovery prospects.
 If claims that come ahead of a given debt issue equal 15% of assets, we would rate the issue one notch lower from the corporate credit rating level; if such priority claims reach the 30% level, we would rate the issue two notches lower.
 We do not rate issues more than two notches below the corporate credit rating on the basis of inferior recovery considerations.